-If you have special needs that could affect your performance in this class, please inform your instructor during the first week of the term so that appropriate arrangements can be made.
-If you are not already registered with Student Accessibility Services, contact their office immediately (1-80 SUB; email ssdsrec@ualberta.ca; phone 780-492-3381; WEB www.ssds.ualberta.ca).
+If you have special needs that could affect your performance in this class, please let me know during the first week of the term so that appropriate arrangements can be made.
+If you are not already registered with Student Accessibility Services, contact their office immediately (1-80 SUB; Email sasrec@ualberta.ca; Email; phone 780-492-3381).